ananta111/android-questions-from-stackoverflow/README.md

 ## Available Scripts
 (To run the app locally, node should be installed on your system first.
 Go to https://www.npmjs.com/get-npm  for more information)

+First, download or clone this repository.
 In the project directory, you can run:

 ### `npm start`